 Having a medical claim denied can cause significant stress, deprive you or a loved one of needed medical care, and waste your time as you attempt to get to the bottom of the denial by your insurance company.
-The attorneys at Davis Levin Livingston have significant experience in litigating against insurers that fail to cover legitimate medical care.
+The Hawaii health care insurance litigation attorneys at Davis Levin Livingston have significant experience in litigating against insurers that fail to cover legitimate medical care.

 - Review your insurer’s process for appealing a claim.
 In the summary of benefits and coverage documents, insurance companies must provide detailed information about making an appeal.
 In most cases, your claim will be subject to a deadline for appeal.